Hawes: Religion

-The church in Hawes is dedicated to St Margaret of Antioch.
+The Anglican church in Hawes is dedicated to St Margaret of Antioch.
 The current building was rebuilt in 1850 on the site of the former chapel of ease and is a Grade II listed building.
-There were Wesleyan and Congregational chapels in the village as well as the Sandemanians and a Friends Meeting House.
+There were Wesleyan and Congregational chapels in the village as well as the Sandemanians and a Friends' Meeting House.

 The Methodist Church in Hawes was built in 1856 and was part of the Wensleydale Circuit.
 It closed in 2015, was sold in early 2017, and placed again on the market in early 2018.
 Worshippers can attend the chapel in nearby Gayle.
+Chapel Gallery, an art gallery, is housed in a converted chapel.

 Media

 Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
 Television signals are received from the Bilsdale and local relay TV transmitters.

 Local radio stations are BBC Radio York on 104.3 FM and community station Dales Radio on 103 FM.

 The town is served by the local newspaper, The Westmorland Gazette.